‘19.6% women in informal settlements use contraceptives’ - Ghanaian Times

 Dr Ganle said poor access to FP or contraceptive services in Ghana’s urban slums could negatively affect overall sustainable urban development in cities such as Accra.

-“Not only can this result in poor health outcomes for slum communities but also it could exacerbate inequalities and potentially hinder efforts to attain both universal FP coverage and sustainable urban development as envisaged under SDG 2,” he pointed out.
+“Not only can this result in poor health outcomes for slum communities but also it could exacerbate inequalities and potentially hinder efforts to attain both universal FP coverage and sustainable urban development as envisaged under SDG two,” he pointed out

 BY BENEDICTA GYIMAAH FOLLEY